raspberrypilearning/introduction-to-processing/worksheet.md

 	void setup() {
 	 size(500,500);

-	 // set the value of x to be half the width of the window x = width / 2;
+	 // Set the value of x to be half the width of the window x = width / 2;

-	 // set the value of y to be half the height of the window y = height / 2;
+	 // Set the value of y to be half the height of the window y = height / 2;
 	}

 	void draw () {
 	 background(0,100,0);

-	 // draw the circle in the position taken from the x and y variables: ellipse(x, y, 50, 50);
+	 // Draw the circle in the position taken from the x and y variables: ellipse(x, y, 50, 50);
 	}